 Well, are they winners because of their ego, despite it, or irrespective of it?
 If the ego were a proper touchstone of greatness, what about all the ‘losers’ (to use the matching word) with their inflated egos and grandiose visions of how they are ‘above mediocrity’, despite having nothing to show for it?
 Conversely, some of those commonly called ‘winners’, including many great leaders, are extremely humble.
 So how can the ego be a general dividing factor between winning and losing?

-There is a goal, however, for which the ego can really be useful, which is: wanting to become famous, specifically for having a big ego.
-Although this would raise a red flag concerning your mental health, it still appears to be a valid sense in which the ego can be good instrumentally.
-Relatedly, since male fame and boastful confidence are sexually attractive, the ego can also be useful for a man to get laid.
+There is a goal, however, for which the ego can really be useful, which is: wanting to become famous, especially for having a big ego.
+Although this would raise a red flag concerning one’s mental health, it still appears to be a valid sense in which the ego can be good instrumentally.
+Relatedly, since male fame and boastful confidence are sexually attractive, the ego can also be useful for a man’s mating capability.

-Furthermore, my post Buddhism Debunked discusses a psychological study which found that improved well-being after meditation is positively mediated by the ego.
-If that is true, we may have a third sense in which the ego acts as an instrumental good, namely, by making you feel better about yourself.
+In Buddhism Debunked, I discussed a psychological study which found that improved well-being after meditation is positively mediated by the ego.
+If that is true, we have yet another sense in which the ego acts as an instrumental good, namely, by making us feel better about ourselves.

 Yet apart from all that, useful or not, the ego simply is what it is: identification with some state (be it physical, mental, emotional, or social); and the more we become aware of it, the less it typically tends to be.